barryf/stream/blog/_posts/2011-05-25-the-recruitment-threesome.md

 1. **Save your CV in PDF format and limit it to three pages**.
 I will skip past any other pages.
 Keep work experience to relevant jobs in the same industry, not working in your local pub.
 2. **Present your CV clearly**.
 Use a CV template if your software has one.
 Please don't use tiny font sizes to cram more text in.
 Use whitespace and lines.
-1. **Spell and grammar check your CV** and also get someone else to proof-read it.
+1. **Spell and grammar check your CV** and also get someone else to proofread it.
 I care about this even if you don't.
 Get the company name right!
 1. **Write a simple cover email** briefly detailing why you're interested and try to show the personality behind the CV.
 1. **Developers: put examples of your code on GitHub**.
 I want to see your coding style so anything you can show is better than nothing.
-1. **Desginers: I expect to see a portfolio** of your recent, relevant work.
+1. **Designers: I expect to see a portfolio** of your recent, relevant work.
 Indicate your level of involvement if you choose to include commercial work.
 Can I easily see what you've done yourself?
 1. **Be Google-able!** I'm baffled that anyone working in this industry can escape the Googlebot's spidering.
 Tweet, blog or take photos and use your real name (or quote your screen name in your email).

 ### Before your interview